arcus-azure/arcus.backgroundjobs/docs/versioned_docs/version-v0.3/02-Features/01-General/receive-cloudevents-job.md

 }
 ```

-Such an custom implementation could look like this:
+Such a custom implementation could look like this:

 ```csharp
 using Arcus.Messaging.Abstractions;